RobisonTorres/Basic_Data_Analyzes_Lottery/README.md

 ## Example

-After running the analyzing.py you should get this result:
+After running the analyzing.py on all previous results you should get this outcome:

 ```
 Each lottery's result is unique in this dataset.